ZLTSKY/CMISNB/read.md

+knncmi.py: Used to calculate CMI knncmi_network.py： Used to compute a single sample CMI in a network background.py: Transform the initial background network into a network with indirect relationships
 1. Download the initial network from STRING；
 2. Match with cancer data and delete the edge without data from the network;
 3. Remove the repeated edges to get the initial background network;